brianthehughes/basicboxes/README.md

 the browser era

+limiting factors

-When did display texhnology start to handle 720p smoothly?
+- When did display texhnology start to handle 720p smoothly?

-The decoding video / streaming / BlockBuster inflection.
+- The decoding video / streaming inflection.